 Macondo West – taking its inspiration from Latin street food, Macondo West offers incredible Hispanic food.
 Start off with the Bunuelos and try the Polenta con Chorizo washed down with unlimited guava mimosas.
 Located in the West Village.

-Amity Hall – confession: I don’t go here for the food – but rather for their extensive DIY Bloody Mary bar.
+Amity Hall – confession: I don’t go here for the food (it’s average) – but rather for football and their extensive DIY Bloody Mary bar.
 A loud sports bar, this is one of the only places to mix a brunch staple with NFL Sunday Ticket.
 Located in Greenwich Village.

 And We Dine Out For All Those Other Meals Too